Original Releases: Arcade, Sega Genesis, Sega CD, Sega Master System, Game Gear, SNES, GameBoy, PC, Amiga

 The Arcade version was released to critical acclaim and made billions before it even hit home consoles.
 While only four guys and 10 months created one of the best games ever made, it paid off in full.
 Despite having such a small character roster compared to other fighters they were unique, and each had gruesome special moves (mainly Scorpion’s spear and that “Get over here!”).
 The Fatalities are what caused such controversy and the main one was Sub-Zero’s with his just popping off someone’s head with their spine hanging out, and holding it up for everyone to see.

-While the handheld versions were piss poor due to their inferior technology the game never did better until it was release in compilations and other games in the series (Mortal Kombat: Deception had it in the Kollector’s Editions).
-While this versions has held dear to every fan it evolved incredibly and will never be forgotten.
+While the handheld versions were piss poor due to their inferior technology the game never did better until it was released in compilations and other games in the series (Mortal Kombat: Deception had it in the Kollector’s Editions).
+While this version has held dear to every fan it evolved incredibly and will never be forgotten.

 Mortal Kombat II

 Original Releases: Arcade, Sega Genesis, SNES, Sega 32x, Amiga, GameBoy, Game Gear, Sega Saturn, PC

 This version was considered the best Mortal Kombat ever made.
 It’s revered by fans and non-fans alike and has never really been recreated.
 It contained a new art style, more detailed visuals, more characters, and new “-alities”.
 Surprisingly Kano and Sonya were the only characters missing from the first game, and this really made some fans angry.
 New characters introduced were Kitana, Mileena, Baraka, Jax, and Kung Lao which later became the series staple “classic” characters.
 Also, Shang Tsung was playable for the first time, as well as Shao Kahn and Kintaro being new bosses.
 Reptile was finally a playable character since his hidden version in the last game was so popular.
 He instantly became a fan favorite.